Long Term Drug Rehab

 This approach treats the body as well as the mind.
 However, It can cost more since it requires someone on staff to manage the medications.

 The treatment team at Long Island Interventions in New York is at your service around the clock.
-Call us if you have any questions, or visit us online to learn more about long-term drug detox.
+Call us if you have any questions about what to expect from a long term rehab.

 National Institute on Drug Abuse.
 (2018).
 Principles of Effective Treatment.